hrk1997/Flow_mod6/README.md

 The contract emits events for the initialization of the contract, as well as for the deposit and withdrawal of NFTs.
 Overall, this contract provides a simple implementation of NFTs and demonstrates the core functionality required for creating and managing NFTs in a blockchain environment.
+In addition, a Minter resource for minting NFTs into Collections is included in the contract.
+The public functions that can be used to interact with the Collection resource, including deposit, getIDs, borrowNFT, borrowAuthNFT, and withdraw, are defined by the CollectionPub interface.
+A Minter resource for minting NFTs can be created using the createMinter function, and an empty Collection can be created using the createEmptyCollection function.

+Events are sent by the contract upon contract startup and upon NFT deposit and withdrawal.
+All things considered, this contract offers a straightforward NFT implementation and illustrates the fundamental features needed to create and administer NFTs in a blockchain setting.

 ## Requirements
 * Access to a Flow network node.